emard/ulx3s/doc/MANUAL.md

 When it creates VME file, pass it to FleaFPGA-JTAG argument.
 Disabled "verify" will make flashing fast, but if enabled, expect to wait 5-15 minutes.
-Verify is normally not neccessary because bitstream has CRC.
+You don't need verify because bitstream always checks its own CRC and it will just not load if FLASHed with errors.

     FleaFPGA-JTAG bitstream-flash.vme